emilianoregazzoni/AWSdataengineering/README.md

 As we know, Glue is the main ETL service in AWS.
 You can use it for extract, transform, load data and do any transformation you want.
 Also is a serverless service, which means you can use it without managing any infrastructure, which is really cool and easier for anyone.
 ![image](https://github.com/emilianoregazzoni/AWSdataengineering/assets/20979227/5e549d59-a4f8-4197-851d-315ccaf664c6)

+In this project I just decided to create a new column, depending on a given column.
+If a country has more export index, in the new column it will says "Exporting", and if a country has more import index, it will says "Importing".
+I found this simple dataset in Kaggle: https://www.kaggle.com/datasets/samira1992/countries-intermediate-dataset.
+Thank you Samira Shemirani.

 Then I needed to give my personal user and also to a Glue role, the privilege to full access Glue control.
 This is for my personal user but for also, if in the future I want to create a lambda function that executes glue, then I need to create the role y assign it.